Osteopath vs Physiotherapist

 Osteopaths work from the viewpoint that the ‘body is a whole’ and that all the body’s systems are interconnected and it has a self-healing mechanism.
 On the flip side, physiotherapy is aligned more closely with traditional Western medicine and the focus is more on the problem area identified with treatment specified to that area as opposed to the whole body.

 The training for each profession also differs.
 Osteopaths are trained for four years to use their hands, which includes over 2,000 hours of touch-training.
-This training helps osteopaths develop a high sense of palpation (skill used to sense or feel the state of the tissues or systems being examined)..
-Osteopaths can also choose to specialise in visceral, cranial, women’s health and paediatrics.
+This training helps osteopaths develop a high sense of palpation (skill used to sense or feel the state of the tissues or systems being examined)… Osteopaths can also choose to specialize in visceral, cranial, women’s health and pediatrics.